remy/remysharp.com/public/drafts/my-decade-of-blogging.md

 I also launched [confwall](https://confwall.com) and number of other [smaller side projects](https://github.com/remy), like [nodemon](https://remysharp.com/2010/10/12/nodejs-rapid-development-nodemon).

 And quite possibly a bunch of other important things.
-Mostly though, I started my family with my amazing wife and parter in life: [Julie](https://remysharp.com/2014/12/06/to-you).
+Mostly though, I started my family with my amazing wife and partner in life: [Julie](https://remysharp.com/2014/12/06/to-you).

 So I welcome the next decade.
 2016 to 2026.
 I'll be 48.
 Wow.
 Nearly 50.
 That's kinda weird.
 But, pretty consistent with how time works.
 See you in the next blog post ❤